vyanev1/game-of-life/README.md

 **Rules that form the next generation:**
 1. Each red cell that is surrounded by exactly 3 or exactly 6 green cells will also become green in the next generation.
-2. A red cell will stay red in the next generation if it has either O, 1, 2, 4, 5, 7 or 8 green neighbours.
+2. A red cell will stay red in the next generation if it has either 0, 1, 2, 4, 5, 7 or 8 green neighbours.
-3. Each green cell surrounded by O, 1, 4, 5, 7 or 8 green neighbours will become red in the next generation.
+3. Each green cell surrounded by 0, 1, 4, 5, 7 or 8 green neighbours will become red in the next generation.
 4. A green cell will stay green in the next generation if it has either 2, 3 or 6 green neighbours

 **Important facts:**